-The Site, delineated on the Strategic Context diagram below with an asterisk, lies immediately to the south of Site Ref: "H04" which appears within the Publication Draft of the Council's Local Plan as a site for proposed residential allocation.
-It is located to the north west of the town of Royal Leamington Spa in the suburb and once former parish of Lillington.
+The Site, delineated on the Strategic Context diagram below with an asterisk, is located to the north west of the town of Royal Leamington Spa in the suburb and once former parish of Lillington.
 Leamington lies 15km south of Coventry and approximately 45km south east of Birmingham.
-The Site is located to the south of Lillington and is currently in agricultural and equestrian use, accessed from Black Lane, a designated Public Right of Way ("PRoW").
+The Site is located to the south of Lillington and is currently in agricultural and equestrian use, accessed off Black Lane (unadopted) which extends west and meets Leicester Street.

-The Site can be directly connected to the local road network via the ererging allocated site to the north, onto Buckley Road, Leicester Road and Clarendon Avenue.
+The Site can be directly connected to the local road network via Buckley Road onto Leicester Road and Clarendon Avenue.
 This route offers connections to the primary road network (A452, A445, A46 and M40) at the wider level.
 Leamington Spa has a mainline rail station with regular services to London Marylebone with the quickest taking appoximately 1 hour, 10 minutes.
+Birmingham International Airport is located approximately 28km north west of the town centre.